alexn11/stable-diffusion-image-archive-lob/README.md

 The bits corresponding to the embedding vector and seed image are converted into 16 bits floats.
 The exponents are encoded within the key with 4 bits instead of 5 with a specific bias for each.
 This ensures that the length of the key is minimal and the values generated are within the expected model data distribution.

 ## Misc.

-- references to image locations ("keys") are much shorter than in the original: around 1,000,000 digits for an image on [https://babelia.libraryofbabel.info] vs ~190,000 on this version.
+- References to image locations ("keys") are much shorter than in the original: around 1,000,000 digits for an image on [https://babelia.libraryofbabel.info] vs ~190,000 on this version.
-- despite ensuring full determinism for a single system, the images generated might depend on the system it runs on resulting in different libraries on different systems.
+- Despite ensuring full determinism for a single system, the images generated might depend on the system it runs on resulting in different libraries on different systems.
-- even though it's using stable diffusion, the random image locations are usually quite boring.
+- Even though it's using stable diffusion, the random image locations are usually quite boring.
-- unfortunately there is no proof/guarantee that several keys wouldn't produce the same image.
+- Unfortunately there is no proof/guarantee that several keys wouldn't produce the same image.
-- similarly no proof that any interesting image could be reached by choosing the right key.
+- Similarly, there is no proof that any interesting image could be reached by choosing the right key.
-- it's not possible to search for a specific image but it's possible to try and search for an image with a specific description using the prompt
+- It's not possible to search for a specific image but it's possible to try and search for an image with a specific description using the prompt.
-- descriptions provided in the prompt are sometimes disregarded
+- Descriptions provided in the prompt are sometimes disregarded.

 # Credits